cducote/iShoes/README.md

 # iShoes
-an app that determines if the user can justify a new pair of shoess
+##An app that determines if the user can justify a new pair of shoesies